DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 >	- [Creating a decision service in Rule Designer](http://engtest01w.fr.eurolabs.ibm.com:9190/support/knowledgecenter/SS7J8H/com.ibm.odm.cloud.tutorials/tut_cloud_ds_topics/odm_cloud_dservice_tut.html)

->	  For this tutorial, you need to have knowledge of Java and of the Eclipse workspaces, perspectives, and views.
+>	  For this tutorial, you need knowledge of Java and the Eclipse workspaces, perspectives, and views.

 >	  The following instructions supersede the prerequisites in the tutorial documentation: